airbytehq/airbyte/docs/integrations/sources/zoom-migrations.md

 As of September 8, 2023, Zoom has [deprecated JWT](https://developers.zoom.us/docs/internal-apps/jwt-faq/) authentication and now supports Oauth instead.

-To migrate smoothly, please use [Zoom's migration guide](https://developers.zoom.us/docs/internal-apps/jwt-app-migration/) to create a new server-to-server OAuth app and generate the necessary credentials.
+To successfully migrate, please use [Zoom's migration guide](https://developers.zoom.us/docs/internal-apps/jwt-app-migration/) to create a new server-to-server OAuth app and generate the necessary credentials.

 When creating the app, ensure you grant it access to the following scopes: